Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ## Editors and Tools

 A simple markdown is readable without WYSIWYG, and no editor will support it.
 No IDE (as Visual Studio) guarantees a "native" browser experience.
-Thus, the editor of choice is www.github.com, switching between _Edit_ and _Preview_.
+Thus, the editor of choice is www.github.com, toggling _Edit_ and _Preview_.

 * There's no excuse to avoid grammar check browser plugins.
 * View releases on browsers with different engines.